indigoai-us/uicp-ai-sdk-chat/README.md

 ## 🎨 UICP - User Interface Context Protocol

-### The Problem

-Traditional chatbots can only respond with text, making it difficult to display:
-- Structured data visualizations
-- Rich, styled components
-- Interactive UI elements
-- Domain-specific displays (game scores, charts, cards, etc.)

-### The Solution

 **UICP** (User Interface Context Protocol) enables AI models to dynamically discover, create, and render custom React components in their responses.

 ### How UICP Works